Gout: Epidemiology

 Gout affects around 1–2% of people in the Western world at some point in their lifetimes and is becoming more common.
 Some 5.8 million people were affected in 2013.
 Rates of gout approximately doubled between 1990 and 2010.
 This rise is believed to be due to increasing life expectancy, changes in diet, and an increase in diseases associated with gout, such as metabolic syndrome and high blood pressure.
 Factors that influence rates of gout include age, race, and the season of the year.
 In men over 30 and women over 50, the rates are 2%.

 In the United States, gout is twice as likely in males of African descent than those of European descent.
-Rates are high among Polynesians, but the disease is rare in aboriginal Australians, despite a higher mean uric acid serum concentration in the latter group.
+Rates are high among Polynesians; however, the disease is rare in aboriginal Australians, despite a higher mean uric acid serum concentration in the latter group.
 It has become common in China, Polynesia, and urban Sub-Saharan Africa.
 Some studies found that attacks of gout occur more frequently in the spring.
 This has been attributed to seasonal changes in diet, alcohol consumption, physical activity, and temperature.

 Taiwan, Hong Kong, and Singapore have a relatively higher prevalence of gout.
 A study based on the National Health Insurance Research Database (NHIRD) estimated that 4.92% of Taiwanese residents had gout in 2004.
-A survey held by the Hong Kong government found that 5.1% of Hong Kong residents between 45–59 years and 6.1% of those older than 60 years have gout.
-A study held in Singapore found that 2,117 out of 52,322 people between 45–74 years have gout, roughly equal to 4.1%.
+A survey held by the Hong Kong government found that 5.1% of Hong Kong residents between 45 and 59 years and 6.1% of those older than 60 years have gout.
+A 2015 study held in Singapore found that 2,117 out of 52,322 people between 45 and 74 years had gout, roughly equal to 4.1%.